ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Preference {#transport-props-preference}

-The Preference Type specific instance of the "Enum" type and five different preference levels:
+The Preference Type is a specific instance of the "Enum" type and has five different preference levels:

    | Preference | Effect                                                             |
    |------------|--------------------------------------------------------------------|